loggi/loggibud/README.md

 This benchmark is an effort to make new operations research solutions closer to real-world applications faced by delivery companies.
 We believe this work can help both practitioners and academics to reduce the gap between state-of-the-art and practice.

 We identify that several promising solutions in academic literature have evaluation issues.
-Several papers only include experiments for toy problems that do not resemble real applications.
+Several papers only include experiments for small or unrealistic problems.
 We also expected real-world instances to help researchers to come up with new ideas for solving large routing and location problems.

 ### Why a new dataset